Music of The Last of Us (video game): The Last of Us

 The soundtrack for The Last of Us comprises songs from the game, composed and produced by Gustavo Santaolalla.
 The soundtrack spans thirty tracks, covering a duration of 56 minutes.
-Sony Computer Entertainment first published the album digitally via iTunes on June 7, 2013, and physically on June 13, 2013.
+Sony Computer Entertainment first published the album digitally via iTunes on June 7, 2013, and on CD on June 13, 2013.
 The soundtrack was also included as pre-order downloadable content in the Sights and Sounds Pack.
+It was released alongside Volume 2 in a vinyl record box set for the tenth anniversary in 2024.

 The orchestral score, performed by the Nashville Scoring Orchestra, was recorded at Ocean Way Studios in Nashville, while the soundtrack's drums and percussion, performed by Santaolalla, M.B.
 Gordy, and Jonathan Mayer, was recorded at EastWest Studios in Hollywood.
 All recording was done by Mark Senasac and Aníbal Kerpel.
 The soundtrack was mastered by Tom Baker at Precision Mastering in Los Angeles.

 In the United Kingdom, the album topped the Soundtrack Albums Chart in July 2024, having previously charted several times since its release.
 It simultaneously peaked at 33 on the Vinyl Albums Chart, 79 on the Physical Albums Chart, 84 on the Scottish Albums Chart, and 92 on the Albums Sales Chart.
 In France, it charted at 154 in December 2022.